-John is a member of the Austin Bar Association, the Texas State Bar, and the Texas Association of Defense Counsel.
-He is licensed in the Federal District Courts for the Eastern, Western, and Southern Districts of Texas and the state of Alabama.
+John is licensed in the Federal District Courts for the Eastern, Western, and Southern Districts of Texas, all Texas state courts, and the State of Alabama.

 U.S. District Court Southern District of Texas